 18. What is the option to convert courses with relevant content but are instructionally weak?

-The solution is to Redesign the courses in terms of instructional strategy, interactivities, and assessments, or even for a different mode such as microlearning or mobile learning.
+The strategy to convert Flash to HTML5 in this case is to Redesign the courses in terms of instructional strategy, interactivities, and assessments, or even for a different mode such as microlearning or mobile learning.

 Yes, if you have a dedicated team with qualified people.
 They will understand your requirements and deliver what you need and on time.
-You can save on the costs of outsourcing the Flash to HTML5 conversion.
+You can save on the costs of outsourcing when converting Flash to HTML5 in-house.
 But ensure your in-house team can handle complex conversion requirements and get the results you need.

 20. What are the benefits of outsourcing the Flash to HTML5 conversion?